-Ohio statute 4511.19 defines the crime of OVI.
+Ohio Revised Code Section 4511.19 defines the crime of OVI.
 You can be arrested for an OVI if you are found to have a BAC at or above 0.08 percent.
 You can also be charged if you are found to be impaired by alcohol or a “drug of abuse.”

 The state defines a drug of abuse as a controlled substance, a dangerous drug as defined by the law, or over-the-counter medication that can impair judgment and reflexes when you exceed the recommended dose.
 Dangerous drugs include prescription medications, schedule V controlled substances, or any drug meant to be administered by injection.